kourtbailey/petpals2/README.md

   source ./env.sh
   ```

-#### Note 1: Windows `cmd` and PowerShell use legacy MS-DOS syntax that is out of scope for the bootcamp
+### Note 1: Windows `cmd` and PowerShell use legacy MS-DOS syntax that is out of scope for the bootcamp
-#### Note 2: you will need to re-run this command (as well as re-activating your venv) when you close your terminal
+### Note 2: you will need to re-run this command (as well as re-activating your venv) when you close your terminal
+### Within the file, we will set a few environment variables : DATABASE_URL (on the server, Heroku will set this atuom

 * You can test the application by running the following in your command line.